 Colonel Tootal’s talk focuses on the true, unvarnished nature of war and is based on first-hand accounts of veterans on both sides in the battle, providing a deep insight into a key battle on one of the most important days of recent world history.

 The talk begins at 19:00 and tickets cost £10 for adults and £7.50 for concessions.

-Visitors staying in London hotels can reach the museum without much difficulty, as it is a ten to 15-minute walk from Sloane Street Tube station, which is served by the Circle and District Lines.
+Visitors staying in the Montcalm London Marble Arch Hotel can reach the museum without much difficulty, as it is a ten to 15-minute walk from Sloane Street Tube station, which is served by the Circle and District Lines.